Vikaspogu/blog/content/blog/pi-garage-k3s.md

 +++
 date = 2020-07-05
-title = "Raspberry Pi garage opener on k3s cluster" description = "Raspberry Pi Garage door opener on kubernetes cluster using nodejs" slug = "" tags = ["raspberry-pi","garage-door","kubernetes","docker", "nodejs"] categories = [] externalLink = ""
+title = "Raspberry Pi garage opener on k3s cluster" description = "Raspberry Pi Garage door opener on Kubernetes cluster using NodeJS" slug = "" tags = ["raspberry-pi","garage-door","Kubernetes","docker", "NodeJS"] categories = [] externalLink = ""
 series = []
 socialShare=true
 +++

-There are many articles out there which demonstartes how to use a raspberry pi as a DIY garage door opener project.
-Few are outdated and not deployed using containers images.
-I found couple good solutions on google but i wasn't able to run them on kubernetes cluster either due to older packages or no enough information.
-I decided to build my own solution from different sources of information i found
+Many articles are out there which demonstrate how to use a raspberry pi as a DIY garage door opener project.
+Few are outdated and not deployed using container images.
+I found a few reasonable solutions on google, but I couldn't run them on the Kubernetes cluster due to older packages or insufficient information.
+I decided to build my solution from different sources of information I found

 What we'll cover in this post

 - setup nodejs project to simulate a button
 - create a container from nodejs application
-- deploy container on kubernetes cluster
+- deploy the container on the Kubernetes cluster

-Kudos! to author for this awesome [article](https://gyandeeps.com/garage-operations-raspberrypi/) on showing us how to connect relay and magentic switch to raspberry pi for our purpose.
+Kudos! to the author for this excellent [article](https://gyandeeps.com/garage-operations-raspberrypi/) for showing us how to connect the relay and magnetic switch to raspberry pi for our purpose.

-Once you are done wiring up all components.
-Let's start setting up our Nodejs application
+Once finished wiring up all components.
+Let's start setting up our Nodejs application.

 ### Application setup

-Create a npm project
+Create an npm project

 ```bash
 mkdir garage-pi && cd garage-pi
 npm init -y
 ```

-We'll be using [node-rpio](https://github.com/jperkin/node-rpio) package which provides access to the Raspberry Pi GPIO interface
+We'll be using [node-rpio](https://github.com/jperkin/node-rpio) package, which provides access to the Raspberry Pi GPIO interface

 Install `node-rpio` and `express` packages